-For the most apoplectic example, see the Queen’s English Society’s post, which complains: ‘At a conservative estimate, it can be said that some 90% of the English mother-tongue people who use this word use it wrongly.
+For the most apoplectic example, we’ll cite the now semi-defunct Queen’s English Society’s, who complain: ‘At a conservative estimate, it can be said that some 90% of the English mother-tongue people who use this word use it wrongly.
 Even if this were to rise to 100%, their use would still be wrong.’

 There are two ways to respond to comments such as this: